 Combine the overly large portion sizes with the vast amount of takeaway options and fast food restaurants, and it really does make sense why the US ranks at number one.

-China Accounted for 16% of the World’s Beef Consumption (USDA)
+China accounted for 11% of the World’s Beef Consumption (USDA)

-And the reason why China consumes a lot of beef is that beef is used in traditional Chinese medicines, which most of the population swear by.
+And the reason why China consumes a lot of beef is that beef is used in traditional Chinese medicine, which most of the population swears by.

-Surprisingly, India Ranked Fifth on the List of Highest Beef Consumption (USDA)
+Surprisingly, India Ranked 4th and Argentina 5th on the List of Highest Beef Consumption (OECD)

 What Is the Most Widely Eaten Meat in the World?

-Throughout the world, pork is the most widely eaten meat, as it accounts for 36% of global meat consumption.
+Throughout the world, chicken is the most widely eaten meat, as it accounts for 34% of global meat consumption.

 Which Is the Most Popular Meat in Japan?